Bedroom - One Room Challenge - Week Two - Renders

-Earlier this week I shared a blog post letting you all know that I would be participating in the Spring 2020 One Room Challenge by making over my own boring and neglected dining room.
+Last week I shared a blog post letting you all know that I would be participating in the Spring 2021 One Room Challenge again (YAY!) by making over my own ugly, neglected bedroom.
 If you missed it, click here to give it a read!

+The difference between these year and lasts Week One blog posts is that I didn't include a visual aid about the vibe I'm going for.
 In that post I shared a mood board that put a visual to the vision and even gave a brief description on how I use mood boards in projects.
-Well, this blog post is going to showcase the renders I developed to really finalize the concept, space planning and type of items I’ll be including in the final look.
+Nor did I tell you guys much about what I'm planing for in there.
+Well, this blog post is going to showcase the renders I developed to really finalize the concept, space planning and type of items I’ll be including in the final look - I already know the vibe I want to achieve in there so I don't need to use a mood board to nail that down.

 A render is a deliverable that designers use to show clients what the room will look like with all the proposed changes.
-It’s basically a digital photograph of your future space.
+It’s basically a digital photograph of the concept for your future space.

 In Virtual projects, we use them after the mood board, before specific shoppable items are selected.
 Because we never actually meet our virtual clients, this helps us ensure we are totally aligned with their vision.
 In this instance, the items in the render are not necessarily shoppable.
 They are more of a representation of what the designer will look for once you approve the look.